Are Bull Terriers Smart?

 According to Stanley Coren's book, The Intelligence of Dogs, Bull Terriers are the 66th smartest dog breed out of 138.
 Dr. Dodman says, “Some dogs do some things better than others, and they have different behaviors.”

-Each Bull Terrier may have a different capacity of learning and strengths where they may perform better than others.
+Each Bull Terrier may have a different capacity for learning and strengths where they may perform better than others.
 Bull Terrier's genetics, socialization, and overall exposure to training will significantly impact their levels of intelligence.

 There are various indications that tell you about your Bull Terrier intelligence.
 If your Bull Terrier does a lot of the things noted on the list below, they are definitely a clever cookie!